a christian perspective on the world today

 The evidence for the effects of passive vaping on the heart is emerging but researchers have compared it to passive smoking, which can clog arteries and cause clotting problems.
 Publications that demonstrate the harmful respiratory effects of passive vaping are growing.

-Lessons from passive smoking
+lessons from passive smoking

 In the late 1980s, passive smoking became the impetus to change legislation around tobacco use.
 Health professionals had learnt decades earlier from a study of British doctors who smoked that tobacco smoking caused immense harm and early death in smokers.
 But later they began to understand that living with a smoker, working with smokers or having close repeated exposure to someone else’s smoke could cause lung cancer, chronic bronchitis, worsen asthma and heart diseases in a non-smoker.
 The effects of passive smoking on children too were very concerning.